 The Hidden Gems of Niue

 Although you’ll never feel like you need to “escape the crowd” in Niue, as the tiny island in the South Pacific is an off-the-beaten-track destination in itself, there are certainly places less explored.
-From underrated sea tracks to secluded beaches, sometimes finding the places you have never heard of provides the most memorable experiences.
-We are almost ashamed to tell you about some of these places off the beaten track in Niue, as discovering them for yourself is all part of the fun.
-Nevertheless, here are what we consider some of the best hidden gems around the country.
+From underrated sea tracks to secluded beaches, sometimes finding places you have never heard of provides the most memorable experiences.
+We are almost ashamed to tell you about some of these hidden gems in Niue, as discovering them for yourself is all part of the fun.
+Nevertheless, here are what we consider some of the best “secret” spots around the country.

 Before we jump into our list of places that are off the beaten track in Niue, remember to bookmark the 101 Things to Do in Niue: The Ultimate List for more amazing experiences.

 1. Motu Sea Track

 You’ve probably heard of Niue’s famous sea tracks, such as the Limu Pools, Togo Chasm, Talava Arches, etc. However, there are more than 30 sea tracks around the island to discover, taking you to some of Niue’s most stunning off-the-beaten-track destinations.

 One of the most underrated sea tracks in the Motu Sea Track on the east coast.
 After delving down a narrow bush road, you’ll come to the start of the trail taking you through dense coastal forest until you emerge on the clifftops.
 Walk a little further and you’ll come to a cliff with a huge hole weathered through the middle looking out across a sweeping reef.
 There is even a sketchy-looking rung ladder down the cliff to the reef below.
 It’s one of our favourite sea tracks on the east coast.

 Location: Signposted between Liku and Lakepa on the coastal side of the road, east coast of Niue.
 The Motu Sea Track is a little closer to Lakepa than to Liku.